marigold-dev/training-nft-1/README.md

   - `FA2Impl.NFT.operators` : permissions part of FA2 standard
 - `storage` has more fields to support a set of `administrators`

-Let's write `transfer,balance_of,update_operators` entrypoints.
+The contract compiles, now let's write `transfer,balance_of,update_operators` entrypoints.
 We will do a passthrough call to the underlying library.

 ```ligolang
 @entry